Google Cloud – EHR Healthcare Case Study

 Due to rapid changes in the healthcare and insurance industry, EHR Healthcare’s business has been growing exponentially year over year.
 They need to be able to scale their environment, adapt their disaster recovery plan, and roll out new continuous deployment capabilities to update their software at a fast pace.
 Google Cloud has been chosen to replace its current colocation facilities.

-EHR wants to build a scalable, Highly Available, Disaster Recovery setup and introduce Continous Integration and Deployment in their setup.
+EHR wants to build a scalable, Highly Available, Disaster Recovery setup and introduce Continuous Integration and Deployment in their setup.

 Existing Technical Environment